Askannz/askannz.github.io/content/projects/_index.md

 DICOM is a standardized data format for medical applications, which I have become very acquainted with during my time at See-Mode Technologies.
 It can store images and videos in a variety of encodings, and also stores tables of metadata ("DICOM tags") for patient information and the like.

 OxyDICOM supports a subset of DICOM image encodings and is capable of extracting and displaying the tags.
-It is written in Rust with the [iced](https://github.com/iced-rs/iced) toolkit (or, well, an early version of it.
-That toolkit has grown so much in popularity I suspect it looks a lot different nowadays).
+It is written in Rust with the [iced](https://github.com/iced-rs/iced) toolkit (or, well, an early version of it).

 ![OxyDICOM screenshot 1](oxydicom-1.png "OxyDICOM displaying the US scan image embdedded into the DICOM")
 ![OxyDICOM screenshot 2](oxydicom-2.png "OxyDICOM showing the extracted DICOM tag metadata tree")